2021: A Peace of Mind

 The event was live via Instagram for around an hour.
 I talked about trail running, the mandatory gear, and some tips for beginners.
 I was so nervous at first, but it went smoothly later.
 I started enjoying the talk and didn’t realize I talked too much in the end, hahaha.
 Maybe because the topic was something I totally loved about.
 This was my first time being a speaker, and honestly, it was such a nice experience.
 Thanks to Abimanyu for inviting me.

 In case, you want to watch:

 Safety Trail Run Can Be Fun, hosted by Cerita Alam Nusantara (CAN)

 2. Tasting the side hustle culture: A scriptwriter

-It had a similar beginning with the speaker experience where I was not sure to take the opportunity because of my low confidence.
-But the CEO fully encouraged me to try.
+This one had a similar intro to the story above where I was not sure to take the opportunity because of my low confidence.
+But the CEO fully encouraged me to try it.
 Then I was in.
-The project was making a script for a short science video (3-4 minutes) for the Kok Bisa YouTube channel.
+The project was making a script for a short science video (3 to 4 minutes) for the Kok Bisa YouTube channel.